21Michael/Backend-arch-learning/5)Devops-staff/DOCKER/docker_compose.md

           - ./html:/usr/share/nginx/html
     ```
   - **DEPENDS ON:**
     First service will wait till the service that it depends on wil run or its condition;
+    **Conditions:**
+      - **service_started:** is an equivalent of the short syntax described above
+      - **service_healthy:** specifies that a dependency is expected to be "healthy"
+        (as indicated by healthcheck) before starting a dependent service.
+      - **service_completed_successfully:** specifies that a dependency is expected to run
+        to successful completion before starting a dependent service.
     ```yaml
     version: "2.4"